 File Annual Reports

-In North Carolina, LLCs need to file an annual report, also known as a statement of information, to remain in good standing.
+In North Carolina, LLCs need to file a North Carolina annual report to remain in good standing.
 The fee is $203 and the report is due April 15th each year.

-Starting an LLC in North Carolina is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in North Carolina is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in North Carolina.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.

 North Carolina LLC FAQs